Heroes for Hire: Heroes for Hire (1996)

 In 1996, as a consequence of the "Onslaught" and "Heroes Reborn" storylines, the Marvel Universe suffered a power vacuum after the Fantastic Four and Avengers were presumed killed.
 Following up on the status of the Oracle Corporation that Namor had set up in the pages of Namor, Jim Hammond (the Golden Age Human Torch) and Danny Rand decided to set up a new Heroes for Hire organization.
 Iron Fist recruited Luke Cage for this.
-Heroes for Hire debuted in 1997, with a core team consisting of Iron Fist, Cage, and an assortment of hangers-on: Black Knight (Dane Whitman), a new White Tiger, Hercules, She-Hulk, Ant-Man (Scott Lang), the original Human Torch, and even Deadpool were included in the cast of the book, though much of the cast rotated in a Defenders-like manner, hired for missions as necessary.
+Heroes for Hire debuted in 1997, with a core team consisting of Iron Fist, Cage, and an assortment of hangers-on: Black Knight (Dane Whitman), White Tiger, Hercules, She-Hulk, Ant-Man (Scott Lang), Human Torch, and Deadpool.
 Heroes for Hire was written by John Ostrander and illustrated by Pasqual Ferry.
 It lasted for 19 issues before it was cancelled.

 Heroes for Hire (2006)

 A new Heroes for Hire series was developed as a spin-off of 2006's Civil War storyline.
-The book was initially written by Jimmy Palmiotti and Justin Gray (with art by Billy Tucci) who also wrote the Daughters of the Dragon mini-series starring Misty and Colleen.
+The book was initially written by Jimmy Palmiotti and Justin Gray (with art by Billy Tucci) who also wrote the Daughters of the Dragon miniseries.
 Many characters and plots followed from this series into Heroes for Hire.
 The series then changed hands and was written by Zeb Wells, with art by Terry Pallot.

-The team roster for the book is Colleen Wing, Misty Knight, the new Tarantula, Shang-Chi, Humbug, Orka, Black Cat and Paladin, the latter two joining for money.
+The team roster for the book is Colleen Wing, Misty Knight, Tarantula, Shang-Chi, Humbug, Orka, Black Cat and Paladin, the latter two joining for money.
 They serve as enforcers for the Superhuman Registration Act.
-After the murder of Goliath in battle against the Cyborg Clone of Thor, they made plans to take on Captain America.

-After learning Captain America's location from a Pixiu, the team (minus Orka and Tarantula) tracks him down.
-While Misty and the team just want to talk and find a peaceful solution, Paladin betrays them.
-Paladin disables the team with knockout gas and attempts to capture Captain America.
-Shang-Chi's martial arts training had allowed him to hold his breath long enough to avoid the effects of the gas.
-Shang-Chi defeats Paladin and switches his uniform with Captain America.
-When S.H.I.E.L.D. arrives, Paladin is unintentionally taken into custody.